 - Your company is paying for it

-- You have hotel points to burn or need to spend the night for a points-related reason (such as obtaining status).
+- You have hotel points or need to spend the night for a points-related reason (such as obtaining status).

 If the trip doesn’t fall into one of those categories, you could be wasting money just to be unconscious in a fancy box.
 When looking at hotels, consider what experiences you could have instead with the money saved.
 For instance, $30 can be a nice meal, a night out, admission to multiple museums or a week’s worth of public transportation in a major city.